knaps-aus/knaps-fe/replit.md

 ## Overview

-This is a full-stack electronics franchise management system built with React, Express, and PostgreSQL.
+This is a full-stack electronics franchise management system built with React, FastAPI, and PostgreSQL.
 The application provides comprehensive product management capabilities including inventory tracking, sell-in/sell-through analytics, and bulk product operations for electronics retailers.

 ## System Architecture